Aunestly/Aunestly.github.io/README.md

 -   `index.html`: The main splash/landing page that serves as the entry point.
 -   `portfolio.html`: The main portfolio page containing the "About Me," "Projects," and "Contact" sections.
 -   `index.css`: Contains all styling for both pages, including the high-tech theme, animations, and responsive design.
--   `index.tsx`: Handles all client-side interactivity on the `portfolio.html` page, such as the 3D cards, scroll animations, and background effects.
+-   `index.js`: Handles all client-side interactivity on the `portfolio.html` page, such as the 3D cards, scroll animations, and background effects.
 -   `profile.png`: The profile picture used on the site.

 ## How to Run Locally